eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ```

 Well, according to [dplyr 1.0.0](https://www.tidyverse.org/blog/2020/06/dplyr-1-0-0/). `mutate` and `transmute` now support operations on columns with matrices.
-So, this basically means the above work is unnecessary _el o el_:
+So, this basically means the above work is unnecessary, _el o el_:

 `mutate.R` for `hyperSpec` object: